pclubiitk/puppylove2.0_backend/README.md

 Server should be up & listening at port 8080.

+### Deploying the backend and database

+For deployment we have chosen to go with a Kubernetes cluster as it is easily scalable and crashes of the backend, do not affect the state of the database.
+For deploying a server, kindly see `DEPLOYMENT.md`.

 ## About the Algorithm (I'll try eplaining better when I get time)